sacnorthern/VarSpeedServo/README.md

 The VarSpeedServo.h Arduino library allows the use of up to 8 servos moving asynchronously (because it uses interrupts).
 In addition, you can set the speed of a move, optionally wait (block) until the servo move is complete, and create sequences of moves that run asynchronously.

 This code is an adaptation of the standard Arduino Servo.h library, which was first adapted by Korman and posted on the [Arduino forum](http://forum.arduino.cc/index.php?topic=61586.0) to add the speed capability.
 Philip van Allen updated it for Arduino 1.0 + and added the ability to to wait for the move to complete.
+Brian Witt added pausing within a sequence and made the sequence array a `const` parameter.

 * Supports up to 8 servos
 * Allows simultaneous, asynchronous movement of all servos
 * The speed of a move can be set
 * The write() function initiates a move and can optionally wait for completion of the move before returning
 * A servo can be sent a sequence of moves (where each move has a position and speed)
+* The sequence can include short pauses (up to 2 seconds)

 Sample Code
 ----------------------------